Fibers & Filaments Explained

 Textile recycling is an option to make the world more sustainable.
 SaXcell is an abbreviation of Saxion cellulose and an example of chemically recycled textiles, made from domestic cotton waste.
 The animation below explains the recycling process.

-One thought on “Fibers & Filaments Explained
+1 thoughts on “Fibers & Filaments Explained

 1. clic aqui says: